Menzies Campbell: Athletics career

+Political career

+Campbell first stood for the Scottish Liberal Party at the February 1974 general election, in the Greenock and Port Glasgow constituency, where he finished joint-second of five candidates, with 20.6% of the vote.
+He stood again in the same constituency at the subsequent general election in October 1974, dropping to third of four candidates, with 19.4% of the vote.

+In the 1979 general election, Campbell stood in the East Fife constituency, coming second of four candidates with 23% of the vote.
+He stood in the seat's successor constituency, North East Fife, at the 1983 general election, coming second of five candidates with 40.2% of the vote, a 16.2% swing to the Liberal Party from the Scottish Conservatives.
+Four years later, at the 1987 general election, Campbell defeated the incumbent Conservative MP Barry Henderson to win the seat with 44.8% of the vote, going on to hold the seat at every general election until his retirement in 2015.

 Member of Parliament

 Liberal Democrats frontbenches

 As foreign affairs spokesperson, Campbell was prominent in the Liberal Democrat opposition to the 2003 Iraq War, arguing that the British government should publish the Attorney General's secret advice on the war's legality and criticising Tony Blair's support for President George W. Bush.
 In 2004, Campbell set out his view of the Anglo-American relationship in the context of an unjust war: "For more than 60 years we have been engaged in an intimate and rewarding relationship with the United States.
 We must not allow our foreign policy to be defined by that relationship.
-We have to recognize that the World's most powerful English-speaking nation will always be a powerful influence upon us.
+We have to recognise that the World's most powerful English-speaking nation will always be a powerful influence upon us.
 Given what we share, it could hardly be otherwise.
 But a relationship with the United States based on the flawed principle, "my ally right or wrong" is not only profoundly illiberal but will be unsustainable as well."

 Leader of the Liberal Democrats

-On 7 January 2006, Campbell became interim leader following Kennedy's resignation, before winning the subsequent leadership contest.
+On 7 January 2006, Campbell became interim leader following Charles Kennedy's resignation, before winning the subsequent leadership contest.
 On 2 March 2006, Campbell was declared leader after winning the leadership election under the alternative vote method.
 The first-round votes placed him in the lead, at 23,264 to Huhne's 16,691 and Simon Hughes's 12,081.
 Hughes was accordingly eliminated, and his second-preference votes were split between the two remaining candidates.
 The final result was Campbell at 29,697 and Chris Huhne at 21,628 on a 72% membership turnout.

 Campbell promoted many younger MPs to his frontbench team including former MEP Nick Clegg as Home Affairs spokesperson and 26-year-old Jo Swinson as Scotland spokesperson.